What Can You Do If Your Ex Takes Your Child?

 7. Call the police.

 Contact the police agency in the county where your child is being held and where you have already filed all your judgments and orders to enlist their help.
 Have a printed copy of the order when you contact the police.
-If an officer is faced with an unclear court order, s/he is unlikely to get involved.
+If an officer is confronted with an unclear court order, they will be unlikely to get involved.

 Why Can't I Just Take My Child Back Myself?